-- 504 Successful candidates must complete the appropriate checks.
+- criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK; and for teaching positions - Obtain a letter of professional standing from the professional regulating authority in the country in which the applicant has worked.
+Advice about which regulatory or professional body applicants should contact is available from the National Recognition Information Centre for the United Kingdom, UK NARIC. - 504 Successful candidates must complete the appropriate checks.
 The Office manager will ensure that these are carried out before commencing their position. - 505 Two references are required and are sought before the interview stage.

-Qualifications/certificates must be produced and copied, and proof of identity checked.

-Other checks that are completed are:
+506 Qualifications/certificates must be produced and copied, and proof of identity checked.
+Other checks that are completed are: Disqualification Declaration Form, Employees Right to Work

-Disclosure & Barring Service form,

-Employees Right to Work

 Baseline Personnel Security

 Health Screening

 Prohibition from teaching check

+Overseas Declaration Form

 Section 128 check (for management positions or Trustees)

 Continuous Service (if applicable)